chroniclesofcode/meditations/old/principles.md

 Here are a few principles that I live by which I have put an immense amount of thought into.
 Just because a principle is not on this list, does not mean that I do not abide by it.
 This list is ordered.
-These will be continuously updated so long as I am alive.

 0) Nothing on this list can be achieved without hard work.
 1) Relentless learning and self improvement.
 "The days are long, but the decades are short".